Greater Manchester: Combined Authority

-City status bids

-Bolton and Stockport have made bids for city status but were unsuccessful.

 Geography

 Greater Manchester is a landlocked county spanning 493 sqmi.
 The Pennines rise to the north and east of the county with the West Pennine Moors in the northwest, the South Pennines in the northeast and the Peak District in the east.
 Several coalfields (mainly sandstones and shales) lie in the west of the county while the Cheshire Plain fringes the south.
 The rivers Mersey, Irwell and Tame run through Greater Manchester, all of which rise in the Pennines.
 Other rivers traverse the region as tributaries to the major rivers, including the Douglas, the Irk, and the Roch.
 Black Chew Head is the highest point in Greater Manchester which forms part of the Peak District National Park, rising 1778 ft above sea-level, within the parish of Saddleworth.

 Greater Manchester is characterised by its dense urban and industrial developments, which include centres of commerce, finance, retail and administration, as well as commuter suburbs and housing, interspersed with transport infrastructure such as light rail, roads and motorway, and canals.
 There is a mix of high density urban areas, suburbs, semi-rural and rural locations in Greater Manchester, but land use is mostly urban.
 The built environment of Greater Manchester utilises red brick and sandstone prominently as a building material, alongside structures composed of modern materials, high-rise towers, and landmark 19th, 20th and 21st century buildings in the city and town centres.